5l1v3r1/dashboard-3/readme.md

 ## Documentation

-Dashboard and modules all contain a `readme.md` that includes all the information you need to use, deploy and customize this software for your own purposes.

-When your users or administrators have usage questions you can refer to the [online documentation](https://userdashboard.github.io/) which includes screenshot sequences demonstrating how to brows to and use every page.
+Dashboard has setup and usage documentation contained in `readme.md` files.
+This is the Dashboard readme.md.

+Dashboard has API documentation for [developers](https://userdashboard.github.io/api).

+Dashboard has UI documentation for [users](https://userdashboard.github.io/account) demonstrating how to perform account-related tasks like changing passwords or cancelling subscriptions.

+Dashboard has UI documentation for [administrators](https://userdashboard.github.io/administrators) demonstrating all the administrative functionality.

-Dashboard generates some useful information when you start the server too:
+Dashboard has run-time documentation generated when the server starts:

-- `api.txt` documenting each API endpoint and how to use it.
+- `api.txt` documenting each API endpoint, what exceptions it throws and what parameters it can receive.
+The online documentation includes response objects.

 - `sitemap.txt` documenting all URLs and what files they resolve to, and other useful details about your server.

 # Write your application server